michaeldwu/rem-web-app/README.md

+Website to accept donations for the rem app.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts